 - Don’t use the Facebook blue, or else your ad design might blend in too much to be noticed

 - Create a colored border around the ad image, as it makes your ad grab more attention

-- Adding a white background to your ad can be a good key differentiator in the feed
+- Adding a white background (using a background changer) to your ad can be a good key differentiator in the feed

 9. Design for niche audiences

 There is no denying that Facebook is a full-fledged database of people’s likes, dislikes, locations, jobs, and much more; which offers a stellar opportunity to craft advertising experiences that attracts a typical set of audiences.